StevenCountermancs/StevenCountermancs.github.io/index.md

 ### DeSalesU - Centralized Student Information Application
-DeSalesU is a Java-based application that centralizes student information such as course schedues, grades, and dining services into a single interface.
+DeSalesU is a Java-based application that centralizes student information such as course schedules, grades, and dining services into a single interface.
 Developed in a Java Object-Oriented Programming course, the project emphasizes modular design, data integration, and user-focused software architecture.